Check out our recipe for Ninja Creami Italian Ice!

 Ninja Creami Italian IceRate this Recipe Print Recipe Pin Recipe

-- 16 Ounces Lemonade (Lemonade must contain sugar or you can add dairy of some sort. )
+- Sugar or your preferred sweetener to taste.
+(Lemonade must contain sugar or you can add dairy of some sort. )

 - After 24 hours, remove the pint from the freezer.
 Remove the lid.